Chapter 8:

 “Why?
 She is your sister.
 She loves you!
 Dani is a very compassionate woman, full of loving energy!”

 “Hearing you describe my little sister like that is a bit creepy…and I guess…kind of…sweet?”
-Alonso and Nicolaus laughed.
+Alonso and Nicolaus shared a laugh.

 “Dani had mentioned your mother and step-father living far away.
-Why does she not visit them?”
+Why does she not visit?”

 “I mean…”